 All expectant mothers whelp their pups in the house in a climate controlled setting and are closely monitored and assisted throughout the entire labor.
 During the first 3 days of life the pups are watched closely and possibly assisted with supplemental feeding depending on litter size as well as helping out smaller ones.
 At four to five days of age, the puppies dewclaws are removed and their tails are docked.

-Puppy SocializationBeginning around 1 week of age all puppies enter our puppy socialization program.
-Our 2 assistants (Ashley and Molly) spend time with each pup, holding them and checking the progress of each individual puppy.
+All of our dogs are raised in a family environment.
+Our puppy socialization program begins when the pups are around 1 week of age.
+We are very proud of our staff of assistants we have assembled.
+Molly (manager), Stephanie, Madi, Rachel, Laura, Carly, Sue and Anna spend time with each pup, holding them and checking the progress of each individual puppy.
 The puppies are assigned different color collars along with temporary names which helps differentiate personalities as they progress through the early stages of development.
 Around the 3 week old mark the puppies are introduced to different surfaces (cement, wood flooring, tile, carpet, grass. etc.).
 We have a large outdoor play area on grass which becomes the puppies play area in warm weather months.
 During the colder winter months our 2,200 sq. ft. facility becomes the puppy socialization/play area.
-We have found that with this one-on-one time that Ashley and Molly offer, the puppies grow into a more confident and more easily trained dog.
+We have found that with this one-on-one time that our staff offer, the puppies grow into a more confident and more easily trained dog.
+The fact that we have dogs of all ages which interact with the young puppies as they grow also plays a vital role in their development.

-At 6½ to 7 weeks of age, the puppies are checked by a veterinarian and given their initial shots.
+At 6½ to 7 weeks of age, the puppies are checked by a veterinarian and given their initial vaccination.

 The puppies are ready to go to their forever homes at the 8-week-old point.
 The process for selecting puppies is based on the order in which deposits are received.
-The majority of pickups occur on the weekends to accommodate the majority of our long distance new puppy owners.
-Each puppy goes home with their puppy bag which contains all the AKC paperwork, hip x-ray certifications, veterinarian certificate, various chew items, a few day supply of puppy food (Victor dog food), and a baby receiving blanket with the litter mates and mom's scent on it to ease the transition process.
+The majority of pickups occur on the weekends to accommodate most of our long distance new puppy owners.
+Our energetic, friendly and courteous staff is of great assistance during the puppy selection process, sharing their knowledge of each individual puppy’s temperament and personality.
+Each puppy goes home with their puppy bag which contains all the AKC paperwork, hip x-ray certifications for parents, veterinarian certificate, various chew items, a few day supply of puppy food (TLC dog food), and a baby receiving blanket with the litter mates and mom's scent on it to ease the transition process.

-Our goal is to raise happy, healthy, confident puppies and assure they all find loving homes.
+Our goal is to raise happy, healthy, confident puppies adhering to the AKC standard assuring them all suitable, loving homes.

 Unfortunately, many Weimaraners end up in rescue organizations.
 Usually the case being the new owner did not have the time or did not know what he/she was getting into.
 If you feel maybe an older dog would fit into your needs, there are many rescued Weimaraners available for adoption that would make great pets.